KeMaSF/Kaggle_competition/README.md

 avg_h = var($q_1, q_2, q_3$)

-We can ignore avg_e and avg_s, then to maximize the score of a single essay we need to solve the following problem:
+We can ignore avg_e and avg_s as long as we are using English in our generated essay and we do not repeat sentences then we should be good.
+Then to maximize the score of a single essay we need to solve the following problem:

 ![alt text](https://github.com/KeMaSF/Kaggle_competition/blob/main/Optimization.jpg)